Daniel Fatiaki: Opinions

 In an address to the convention of the Fiji Law Society at Warwick Hotel on the Coral Coast on 2 July 2005, Fatiaki called on the legal profession to uphold standards of integrity.
 It was important, he said, for the legal profession to be "independent of any centres of power, whether public or private, and of any cause."
 He maintained that the most valuable asset of any profession was its collective reputation.

 Personal life

 Daniel Fatiaki is a Roman Catholic and a native of Rotuma, a Fijian Dependency.
 He is the first Rotuman to be appointed to the bench in Fiji, and his appointment as Chief Justice resulted in great public rejoicing on the island.

 Fatiaki is the son of Anselmo Fatiaki, who was one of the first Rotumans to graduate from university.
 He has 5 brothers - Seforana, John, Alec, Joachim, and Christopher.
 He has one sister named Violet.
 He is married to Martha and has 4 sons.
-He was made a Companion of the Order of Fiji, together with Sir Vijay Singh, in 2004.
+He was made a Companion of the Order of Fiji, together with Vijay Singh (the golfer), in 2004.